koimoee/ProCommit/README.md

 - Obtain an API key from [OpenAI](https://platform.openai.com/account/api-keys).
 - Alternatively, use your own API key.

+## Install
+- Download ProCommit Extension From [Link](https://nightly.link/koimoee/ProCommit/workflows/build/main/ProCommit.vsix.zip)
+- In Visual Studio Code, at the bottom of the Activity Bar, click the Extensions icon, and select Install from VSIX.
+Select the VSIX file ProCommit.vsix and click Install.
+- You're done!

 ## Extension Settings

 ProCommit extension contributes the following settings: